coderefinery/data-visualization-python/content/matplotlib.md

 matter of personal preferences.

-## Getting started with Matplotlib in the Jupyter notebook
+## Getting started with Matplotlib in the Jupyter Notebook

 Let us create our first plot: